Customer Loyalty

 How can you put this into action?
 Simply focus on what makes your brand unique (its values) and make sure you’re offering something of real value.
 Beyond that, you could also empower your customer service team to engage meaningfully with your target demographic.

-What types of loyalty programme drives emotional loyalty?
+What type of loyalty programme drives emotional loyalty?

-Now that technology has improved, shoppers always expect to be able to get what they need right away.
-Providing this instant gratification is a surefire way to strengthen emotional bonds.
-Always-on reward programmes not tied to spend can make that happen.
+Always-on reward programmes that are not tied to spend are one of the most effective ways to drive emotional loyalty.
+Now that technology has improved, shoppers expect to be able to get what they need right away, and providing this instant gratification is a surefire way to strengthen emotional bonds.

-In traditional loyalty programmes, customers would have to make repeated purchases to earn rewards.
-However, they don’t need to gather coupons or points with always-on incentives and rewards.
+Unlike traditional loyalty programmes, where customers have to make repeated purchases to earn rewards, always-on incentives remove the need to gather coupons or points.

-Instant, personalised rewards back up the excellent service and high-quality products that the customers pay for.
-This leaves the customer feeling a lasting emotional connection to the business and promotes a feeling of community.
+Instant, personalised rewards back up the excellent service and high-quality products that customers pay for, leaving them feeling a lasting emotional connection to the business and promoting a feeling of community.

 Back to top

-This type of loyalty involves advocates referring customers to a brand.
-Advocacy is the best possible endorsement of your products or services.
+Advocacy loyalty is when customers actively refer others to your brand based on their own positive experiences.
+It is the best possible endorsement of your products or services.
 Customers often tell their families and friends about their great experiences interacting with a brand.

 71% of customers with a positive social media experience will recommend the brand to others.

 What makes this great is that the advocate recommends products or services to people they think will enjoy what you offer—making these people highly qualified leads.
-Additionally, recommendations from a family member or friend is the highest trusted form of advertisement and it's completely free!
+Additionally, recommendations from a family member or friend are the highest trusted form of advertisement, and they're completely free!

-A repeat customer, often called a "brand champion," is more than happy to advocate for your brand.
+A repeat customer, often called a "brand champion", is more than willing to advocate for your brand.
 Without shelling out massive sums on marketing, your brand gains a new customer who already trusts your offerings.

 Nevertheless, many businesses, both B2B and B2C, don’t use advocacy to its full potential.
 In part, this is due to the widespread misconception that advocacy should be left to the customers.
 However, advocacy is something that businesses themselves must plan for.
 This is yet another excellent reason to launch a loyalty programme.